LAMcGuinness/Milestone1-Bluebells/README.md

 * Issues with the istagram social media link.
     - Fix: Type error.
 Corrected spelling and link to social media is working.

+* When viewing on an smaller mobile screen ie an iPhone 5, text was too big in navbar toggler went below brand, callout text was too big.
+    - Fix: Set up media querries for an extra small screens on affected sections, font size and padding reduced in these areas.

 ### Testing User Stories
 #### First time user